Kotlin/kotlinx.serialization/docs/topics/serialization-customization-options.md

 <!--- TEST LINES_START -->

-> If you need to handle `null` values from third-party JSON, you can [coerce them to a default value](json.md#coercing-input-values).
+> If you need to handle `null` values from third-party JSON, you can [coerce them to a default value](serialization-json-configuration.md#coerce-input-values).
 >
-{type="tip"}
+{style="tip"}

-When an optional property is present in the input, the initializer for that property is not called.
+When an optional property is present in the input, the initializer for that property isn't called.
 In the following example, since the `language` property is specified in the input, the `Computing` string is not printed in the output: